What is MVP?

 MVP product development process consists of 5 steps:

-- We meet up with you and learn about your idea;
+• We meet with you and learn about your idea;

 Let’s break each step down!

-👟2️⃣ The next phase is to see what the market already has and what are advantages of competitors’ apps there are.
+👟2️⃣ The next phase is to see what the market already has and what are the advantages of competitors’ apps there are already in existence.
 If you have any thoughts on that or references, please, share them.
 For example, you tried to use another company’s solution, and you liked onboarding and texts but hated the interface as it was messy.
 Make sure to let your developer know about it!

 👟5️⃣ Almost there!
 In the last step, the team actually develops your app, turns concepts into a robust interface, and tests it.
 QA engineers search and close all bugs before the launch.